FinDockLabs/experience-cloud-lwc/README.md

 # Experience Cloud Payment LWC Templates

-LWC components for building payment pages on Experience Cloud as a code-first alternative to Screen Flows.
+This repository contains building blocks to help you build custom Lightning Web Components (LWC) for digital payment experiences using Experience Cloud and FinDock Payment Experiences.
+Use this repository when you need full control over layout, validation, step, navigation, etc. Your custom LWC leverages the built-in capabilities of FinDock's [Payment Method Selector](https://docs.findock.com/docs/july-26/payments/payment-method-selector) and [Pay Button](https://docs.findock.com/docs/july-26/payments/pay-button) managed LWCs.

+This is the code-first alternative to using our managed LWCs directly in Flows.
+For other options, see [Templates for FinDock Payment Experiences](https://github.com/FinDockLabs/experience-cloud-templates).

 Use this repo when you need full code control over your form's UX — layout, validation, field composition — while still relying on FinDock's managed `cpm-payment-method-selector` and `cpm-pay-button` components for payment method selection and PaymentIntent submission.

-This is the code-first alternative to the [experience-cloud-flow-templates](https://github.com/FinDockLabs/experience-cloud-flow-templates) repo.
-Both repos use the same managed components; the difference is how the form is assembled: here it is done entirely in LWC, with no Flow configuration required.

 ## Deploy